ShiftEngineering/mcp-close-server/readme.md

 ### Using with Claude Desktop

-1. Build the project as described above
+1. If you installed via npm/npx, skip to step 2.
+If you installed from source, build the project as described above.

 2. Configure Claude Desktop to use this server by editing your `claude_desktop_config.json`:

 ```json